instructure/canvas-lms/doc/lti_manual/01_lti_overview.md

 **Status: Deprecated**

 The original LTI standard.
 LTI 1.0 was originally released in 2010 and provided a very simple mechanism for launching Tools from an LMS.
 This standard uses **OAuth 1** signing for authentication, and the data sent to the tool is contained in the form body of the HTTP POST request.
 LTI 1.1 was released in 2011 and provided the spec for Tools to send data back to the Tool Consumer, called the **Outcomes Service**.
-Standards for communicating with **LIS** (IMS Learning Information Services) were also included in this release, which provides methods to commmunicate enrollment information between Tool Providers, Tool Consumers, and SISs (Student Information Systems, enrollment and data systems commonly owned by the school).
+Standards for communicating with **LIS** (IMS Learning Information Services) were also included in this release, which provides methods to communicate enrollment information between Tool Providers, Tool Consumers, and SISs (Student Information Systems, enrollment and data systems commonly owned by the school).

 - [LTI 1.1 Specification](https://www.imsglobal.org/specs/ltiv1p1/implementation-guide)
 - [More information about LIS](https://www.imsglobal.org/activity/onerosterlis)